 Law at Work

-She teaches Narrative Psychology, Discursive Psychology and Interaction Analysis.
+She teaches Narrative Psychology, Discursive Psychology, Psychology of interaction and of socialization processes and Interaction Analysis.

 Vai al Curriculum

 Renata Galatolo (PhD) is Associate professor in Psychology.
 Her main research interests include discursive psychology and conversation analysis applied to institutional, professional and ordinary interaction.
 Her research methodology is based on the analysis of videorecordings of natural occurring interaction.
-Her current research activity focuses on doctor-patient and family interaction.
+Her current research activity focuses on doctor-patient communication, family interaction and interaction with blind people.
 Her recent publications include “Reporting Talk when Testifying: Intertextuality, Consistency and Transformation in Witnesses’ Use of Direct Reported Speech” in